National Hotel (Miami Beach, Florida)

 The National Hotel (also known as The National Hotel or National Hotel Miami Beach) is an Art Deco-style hotel on Collins Avenue in the South Beach area of Miami Beach, Florida.
 It is a member of the Historic Hotels of America program of the National Trust for Historic Preservation.
+It is 14 stories tall and is topped with a cupola painted silver.

 It was designed by American architect Roy France, who is credited for creating Miami Beach's skyline, having designed many of its hotels, in Art Deco and in Postwar Modern styles.
 His philosophy regarding the National Hotel and others was: "Let in the air and sun.
 That's what people come to Florida for."

 Originally built in 1939, it was fully renovated in 2014.
 During the COVID-19 pandemic, the hotel "closed for nearly a year to redo the 116 rooms and suites in the Historic Tower and 36 Cabana units".

 Shayne Benowitz of the Daily Telegraph gave the hotel an 8 out of 10 rating, saying:

 The National Hotel is one of Miami’s legacy oceanfront Art Deco hotels on Collins Avenue, with an iconic 205-foot-long swimming pool, vintage travel-themed rooms and original mosaic tile murals by Jazz Age artist Tamara de Lempicka.

 The front is its Art Deco tower.
 Behind, the Mareva 1939 restaurant looks out onto the long narrow "infinity" pool running away towards the beach, sided by cabanas, pool-side tables, and a lower section of the hotel extending.
 Then there is a rectangular, nearly square, leisure pool, then the tiki bars and lounge areas, then scrub and trees with the Miami Beach Boardwalk, then the beach.
 The tower has sized the same as when originally built; the lower section of the hotel has larger rooms.

 Nonguests can use the two pools for a fee ($45 in 2022).